 Summer Camp Overview

-- 5-week camp for children with language-based learning disabilities (such as dyslexia) entering Grades 1-9
+- Day camp for children with language-based learning difficulties (such as dyslexia) entering Grades 1-9

 - Skilled Orton-Gillingham trained tutors, teachers, and counselors come from Carroll School and other Boston area schools and colleges